IFJ campaign to end ban on 4G internet titled ‘Postcards from Kashmir’

 The campaign, “POSTCARDS FROM KASHMIR”, started from April 4.
 It highlights the “critical need for high-speed communications during the COVID-19 pandemic” even as journalists the world over are switching to online mode in a bid to break the transmission chain of he deadly disease.

 The campaign carries stories of journalists from Kashmir reflecting how journalists bore the brunt of the communication shutdown imposed on the eve of abrogation of Article 370 in Jammu and Kashmir on August 5.
-The internet shutdown for more than six months by the government of India is the longest ever in a democracy.
+The internet shutdown by the government of India is the longest ever in a democracy.
 While some communications have been gradually restored, the block on high speed mobile 4G internet in Kashmir remains.
 On April 3, this ban was again extended to April 15.

 “Even before some communications were restored, the blackout was already the world’s longest communication shutdown in a democracy.
 India continues to lead the world in the number of shutdowns enforced on its people.
 From April 4-7, this campaign will shine a light on the world’s longest and most severe communications shutdown on media and citizens,” the IFJ and SAMSN said in their statement.